Correlated Event Excesses in LHC SUSY Searches at 7 & 8 TeV: New Physics or Conspiring Noise?: Primordial Synthesis 2.0

-The yellow band in Figure (\ref{fig:primordial}) represents the 2$\sigma$ deviation of all the $\chi^2$ curves depicted in Figure (\ref{fig:chi_square}).
-We find any intersection between the combination of all LHC SUSY searches with the other BSM experiments to be a non-trivial occurrence, due to the highly constrained nature of both the Golden Strip and LHC constraints.
-We thus believe the intersection displayed in Figure (\ref{fig:primordial}) takes on additional significance, particularly looking forward to the 20 \fb results due in 2013 discussed in the previous section.
-The grand intersection occurs in the region $M_{1/2}$ = 680--850 GeV, providing a small SUSY discovery target of $M_{1/2}$ = 765$\pm$85 GeV.
+The yellow band in Figure (\ref{fig:primordial}) represents the 2$\sigma$ deviation of all the $\chi^2$ curves depicted in Figure (\ref{fig:chi_square}), which has no upper limit and only the lower limit at $M_{1/2} \ge 680$ GeV.
+The upper limit of the Golden Strip occurs at $M_{1/2} \ge 850$ GeV, where this higher bound is singularly determined by the current measurements of the anomalous magnetic moment ${\rm (g_{\mu}-2)/2}$ of the muon, which is subject to change in the future or even vanishing completely.
+Nonetheless, we find $any$ intersection between the combination of all LHC SUSY searches with the other BSM experiments to be a non-trivial occurrence, due to the highly constrained nature of both the Golden Strip and LHC constraints.
+If at some point in the future the lower boundary for $\Delta a_{\mu}$ approaches zero or vanishes entirely, the the upper limit we show here will increase or vanish altogether as well, absent of any upper limit that could possibly be imposed in the future from the LHC SUSY search data.